byterubpay/byterub-site/_posts/2018-07-21-logs-for-the-Community-meeting-held-on-2018-07-21.md

 **\<sgp\_>** msvb-lab, no that was mostly before my time actually
 **\<sgp\_>** ArticMine sure, we can add it to later discussions.
 Good topic
 **\<cinnamonflower>** We launched the Defcon ByteRub Party promotion on social media yesterday, please RT to get the word out if you have not done so already ---> https://twitter.com/cinnamonflower/status/1020532762237734913
-**\<byterubbux>** [ cinnamonflower on Twitter: "#ByteRub #XMR #defconparties community: Remember that kickass party from last year?
+**\<byterubbux>** [ cinnamonflower on Twitter: "#ByteRub #BTR #defconparties community: Remember that kickass party from last year?
 Back by popular demand, M.E.A. invites you to this year's #Defcon 26 #DefconByteRubParty l ] - twitter.com
 **\<cinnamonflower>** I think that our ByteRub Party Dude graphic will catch everyone's attention.
 **\<sgp\_>** retweeted
 **\<sgp\_>** Anythign else before we move on to FFS updates?